rapidcow/perspective/docs/README.md

 It is HIGHLY recommended (though not required) that you create and activate a virtual environment first.
 See the [Python docs][venv] for how to create one.
-For Mac it might look like this (run this in the root directory of this repository):
+For Mac it might look like this (you don't have to run this anywhere in particular):

 ```sh
 python3 -m venv .env